Glycogen Depletion Workouts: What They Are & Why They Matter

 How To Know When Your Workouts Deplete Glycogen

-Our bodies use different things for energy at different times.
+Our bodies and muscles use different things for energy at different times.
 Our main fuel sources are carbs and fats, but we use them at different times and for different reasons.

-Carbs are used for higher-intensity exercise.
+Carbs are used by your body for higher-intensity exercise.
 Fats are used for lower-intensity exercise.
 So, how do you know when you are depleting glycogen?

 When it comes to resistance training, you are depleting glycogen for energy.
 That's whether it’s at-home workouts, CrossFit, traditional lifting, or anything in between.